Leonardo2718/Quark_Note_Taker/Quark_Documentation/Configuration.md

 file which is used to style the Quark user interface (not the note preview)
     - default value: `"themes/default.css"`

-You can change the value of any of these properties to custumize Quark.
+You can change the value of any of these properties to customize Quark.
 If you change the value of any property which defines a file or directory path, *make sure the path actually exists*!